 “First, we have to thank all the residents and library users who continually offered their support, " Henderson said.
 "We also must thank the members of Charleston County Council and county staff, the library’s Board of Trustees, the donors and volunteers who offered their service and time to the Vote Yes for Charleston Libraries Committee, members of the Charleston Friends of the Library and to the library’s staff members.
 Every day, they share their passion for libraries and this community.”

 The plan was developed after a detailed assessment of the library’s existing facilities, a review of population growth patterns since the 1986 referendum, a study of changing technologies, a look at library service trends plus multiple meetings, surveys, focus groups and interviews to determine community needs.
 An independent consultant helped the library develop a Strategic Plan and identify shortcomings that needed attention.

-Since the 1986 referendum, the county's population has grown 27 percent while the library's circulation soared by 289 percent in the same period.
-Current circulation is nearly 3.4 million items annually.
-Additionally, the library offered nearly 6,000 free programs, classes, exhibits, concerts and similar programs last year, attracting more than 166,000 residents.
+Since the 1986 referendum, the county's population grew 27 percent while the library's circulation soared 289 percent in the same period.
+Last year’s circulation was 3.3 million items and nearly 210,000 people attended programs, classes, exhibits, concerts and similar programs at one of CCPL’s 16 branches.